techpmsap/S4HC_Leonardo_PW2018/Prerequisites/Prerequisites.md

 ### <a name="rdc"></a> Remote Desktop Connection

-In order to connect with the Virtual Machines we have prepared for you, you need to have the Remote Desktop Connection (RDC) tool installed on your machine.
+In order to connect with the Virtual Machines, we have prepared for you, you need to have the Remote Desktop Connection (RDC) tool installed on your machine.
 For Windows users, RDC comes already installed, so if you have Windows you don't have to worry about it.
 If you are MAC user, instead, you can download it for free from the Mac App Store.
 	![](images/32.png)